-Key requirements for a mobile CT providerPosted on: 06.22.17
+Key requirements for a mobile CT providerPosted on: 06.22.17 by Digirad

 Most hospitals offer CT imaging services in-house, but there are times when bringing in a mobile imaging service on a provisional basis makes more sense.
 Whether you’re remodeling your CT imaging space, your equipment requires repairs, or you need help managing a backlog, provisional imaging can be a smart decision.

 Vendors become an extension of your hospital